jwrpalmer99/indy-dice-stats/README.md

 - Open the dashboard from **Game Settings -> Module Settings -> Indy Dice Stats -> Open Dice Dashboard**.
 - Or use the **Scene Controls** button (chart icon) to open the dashboard quickly.
 - Use the filters to narrow stats by player, action, die, session, and save/check detail.
-- Click the Distribution chart title to switch to Trend view (ignores the Session filter).
+- Click the Distribution chart title to cycle Distribution, Trend, and Streaks views.
 - In Trend view, use the Candles toggle to show min/max and quartiles.
+- In Streaks view, use the Min/Max toggle to switch streak type.
 - Select a player to enable the compare list and add additional players to compare.

 ## Settings